reims2/reims2-docs/src/philscore.md

 The corresponding [code can be found here](https://github.com/reims2/reims2-frontend/blob/main/src/lib/philscore.ts).

+> [!NOTE]
+> The algorithm is the same as in the old REIMS1 system.
+We have signficant testing in place to ensure that the REIMS2 implementation matches the REIMS1 implementation.
+Any differences are considered bugs and should be reported.
+>
+> In the future we will consider to improve the algorithm, but for now we are just replicating the old system.

 ## Glossary

 - `lens`: Refers to either OS or OD of an existing pair of glasses in the storage.